+The process start time for requests received for review will start from the date and time the request is received by the plan.
 Please note: With the exception of Medicare and Medicaid, faxes received after 4 pm are considered the next business day's review.
-The start time for a Medicare and Medicaid request is considered the date and time the request is received by the plan.

 If additional information is needed to make a determination, the appropriate Utilization and Case Management department will make up to three (3) attempts to contact the Provider's office to obtain this information.
-If this attempt is unsuccessful, then a letter requesting the specific information required to make the determination will be sent to the Provider's office within:
+If verbal attempts are unsuccessful, a letter requesting the specific information required to make the determination will be sent to the Provider's office within: